 Impact Investors Need to Get Two Things Right

-John Halstead founder of the Founder’s Pledge and Hauke Hillebrandt from the Center for Global Development published an in-depth report on the state of impact investing.
-Their key observation/argument is that the whole concept of impact investing relies on tenuous assumptions, and that, if you intent to put your money to work to make the world a better place, we need to get to things right.
+Despite the socially responsible investment industry now estimated to be a $12 trillion industry, the people and the industry are still ‘finding their way’ when it comes to impact investing.
+Now, to help them along John Halstead, founder of the Founder’s Pledge, and Hauke Hillebrandt, from the Center for Global Development, published an in-depth report on the state of impact investing.
+Their key observations and argument?
+The whole concept of impact investing relies on tenuous assumptions, and that, if we intent to put your money to work to make the world a better place, we need to get two things right:

 First, you need to have successfully identified a business that will make the world a better place if it succeeds.
 Sounds easy, yet, it’s complicated than it sounds.
 For example, even if you think solar panels will make the world a better place, funding a solar panel company isn’t guaranteed to do it; if the company displaces other solar panel companies and does a worse job, then its success won’t have improved anything.